uspki/policies/certificate-policy.md

 For the status of Subscriber Certificates:

-- The OCSP Responder SHALL update the information used to respond to requests within 4 hours of a new CRL being issued by the CA for all requests, including CA certificates.
+- The OCSP Responder SHALL update the information used to respond to requests within 4 hours of a new CRL being issued by the CA for all requests.
 OCSP responses from this service MUST have a maximum expiration time of ten days

 For the status of Subordinate CA Certificates: